Mobile (phone/tablet) considerations

 Commercial options, which may or may not be ideal, but are easier to use, include LastPass (some features free for desktop use, mobile client costs $12/yr), 1Password (costs $).

 Virus and Malware protection:

 + Microsoft Security Essentials

-If you suspect an infestation, running multiple scanners gives the best chance of catching the malware.
+If you suspect an infestation in Windows, running multiple scanners means the best chance of catching the malware.
 Here are some commonly recommended tools:

 Other Security Measures

 , which uses several techniques to try to prevent malware from exploiting security problems in applications.
-It theoretically might cause problems for some applications, so if you experience strange problems with an program, disable EMET features for that application before trying anything else.
+It theoretically might cause problems for some applications, so if you experience strange problems with any program with EMET enabled, disable EMET features for that application before trying anything else.

 There are some miscellaneous security-related (and some not-so-security-related) links at software tools and sites

 are a good idea if you're serious about security; the idea is to run stuff like web browsers or other untrusted programs in a VM sandbox

 ) (or Xen or KVM for the technically inclined), to keep any malware you may pick up isolated to that VM.
 Snapshots make it even better.
 If you're paranoid, check out http://qubes-os.org